 RaleighSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Raleigh homeowners stack the 30% federal tax credit and Duke Energy net metering.
-With 5.2 peak sun hours a day and bills averaging $130/month, the typical Raleigh system pays back in about 8.1 years.
+At 5.2 peak sun hours a day, a home with a $130/month bill (about 929 kWh) needs roughly a 7.4 kW system — 19 panels — and pays back in about 8.5 years.

 Solar Incentives Available in Raleigh